hammerlab/tcga-blca/README.md

       2. Download the [authentication token](https://gdc-portal.nci.nih.gov/)
       3. Edit the variable `GDC_TOKEN_PATH` in `query_tcga/query_tcga.py`

-Once you have those two items set up, you can run one or both of the `refresh_*.py` scripts to fetch the from the GDC portal.
+Once you have those two items set up, you can run one or both of the `refresh_*.py` scripts to fetch data from the GDC portal.

 # Testing